pewpowder/BooksFinder/README.md

 The app will help you find any book you want, the search is done through Google Books Api.
 You can find your favorite book by title, author or publisher.

+You can try this app at the following link: https://pewpowder.github.io/BooksFinder

+If you want to use this app locally go to the Prerequisites item

 ## Overview

 ## Built with